Wilferd Madelung

-Wilferd Ferdinand Madelung FBA (b.
-December 26, 1930 in Stuttgart) is a German-British author and scholar of Islamic history.

-Life
+Wilferd Ferdinand Madelung FBA (26 December 1930 – 9 May 2023) was a German author and scholar of Islamic history widely recognised for his contributions to the fields of Islamic and Iranian studies.
+He was appreciated in Iran for his "knowledgeable and fair" treatment of the Shia perspective.
+In the obituary of the Institute of Ismaili Studies (London) where Madelung worked his last years, it reads: "With particular reference to religious schools and movements in early Islam, his studies, based on a vast array of primary sources, have enriched the discipline’s understanding of almost every major Muslim movement and community – not only early Imami Shi‘ism and the later developments of Twelver, Ismaili and Zaydi Islam but also the lesser known aspects of Sunni, Khariji and the Mu‘tazili schools of theology and philosophy."

+Early life and career

-After World War II, the adolescent Wilferd accompanied his parents to the USA where his father Georg Hans Madelung continued his career as an aeronautic engineer specialized on rockets.
-Wilferd Madelung enrolled at Georgetown University in Washington DC before going to Cairo in 1951 to study Arabic literature and Islamic history.
-From 1958 to 1960 he served as Cultural attaché at the West German Embassy in Baghdad, before starting his scientific career.
+Madelung was born in Stuttgart on 26 December 1930.
+After World War II (in 1947), as an adolescent, he accompanied his parents Georg Hans Madelung and Elisabeth Emma Madelung to the US where his father continued his career as an aeronautic engineer specialising in rockets.
+Wilferd Madelung enrolled at Georgetown University in Washington DC before going to Cairo in 1951 to study Arabic literature and Islamic history; there he was a student of "Muḥammad Kamil Ḥusayn (1901–1961), who edited numerous Ismaili texts of the Fatimid period".
+From 1958 to 1960, he served as cultural attaché at the West German Embassy in Baghdad, before starting his scientific career.
+Later, Madelung was apparently also holding British citizenship.

 Academic career

-Madelung received his doctorate and habilitation at the University of Hamburg in Germany (lecturer for Islamic studies 1963‒1966).
-His PhD thesis was about "The Qarmatians and the Fatimids.
-Their mutual relations and their teachings on the Imamate."
-He was Visiting Professor at the University of Texas at Austin in 1963; then he was Assistant Professor (1964–65), Associate Professor (1966–68) and then Professor of Islamic History from 1969 until 1978 at the University of Chicago.
-He was Laudian Professor of Arabic at the University of Oxford from 1978 to 1998.
+Madelung received his doctorate and habilitation at the University of Hamburg in Germany (lecturer for Islamic studies 1963–1966).
+His PhD thesis from 1957 was titled "The Qarmatians and the Fatimids.
+Their mutual relations and their teachings on the Imamate".
+He was a visiting professor at the University of Texas at Austin in 1963, and assistant professor (1964–65), associate professor (1966–68) and professor of Islamic History from 1969 until 1978 at the University of Chicago.
+He was the Laudian Professor of Arabic at the University of Oxford and a Fellow of St John’s College there from 1978 to 1998.

-Wilferd Madelung has written academic journal articles and lectures about Ibadism.
-He is a member of the British Academy since 1999 and currently a senior research fellow at the Institute for Ismaili Studies in London.
+During this time, his 1997 book The Succession to Muhammad was celebrated as a landmark work in the equitable depiction of Shia views on the Islamic succession process following the death of Muhammad.
+Madelung also wrote academic journal articles and lectures about Ibadism.
+From 1999, he was a member of the British Academy, and a senior research fellow at the Institute for Ismaili Studies in London.

-In 2013 he was awarded the Farabi International Award by the Iranian Ministry of Islamic Guidance and Culture for his significant contributions to the fields of Islamic and Iranian studies.
+In 2013, he was awarded the Farabi International Award by the Iranian Ministry of Islamic Guidance and Culture for his significant contributions to the fields of Islamic and Iranian studies.
+Later, Madelung was also involved in publishing early Arabic writings of spiritually oriented alchemy (see list of publications).

+Personal life

+He was married to Margaret Madelung.

+Death

+Madelung died on 9 May 2023 at the age of 92.